Spellhold-Studios/Semi-Multi-Clerics/Readme.md

 - Components Original and lite.
 - Move merchant slightly to not overlapping with the mod Ruad.
 - GW function and Autotra
 - Label, metadata, InfinityAutoPackager
-- Alter XP loss amount between BG and IWD
 - Restrict to level 7 to avoid negative XP in Icewind Dale
 - Store price 100 to 1000
+- opcode 171 instead of 147 to avoid extra experience when learning spells

 Version 0.4.0 - 23 July 2022: